 The ion exchange process is also another method of removing arsenic from well water.
 It utilizes ion resin and helps to make hard water soft.

 The ion resin catches and encloses every arsenic particle from flowing further into your well water system.
-The system then puts sodium and other harmless minerals in place of the arsenic.
+The system then puts sodium and other beneficial minerals in place of the arsenic.

 The system then cleanses the bed of resin and further pulls out any presence of arsenic.
 This specific process is called regeneration.